thedude11111/vessel-finance-copilot/plan.md

 -----

-## Section 5: Deployment on Railway
+## Section 5: Deployment on Railway (Docker-based)

-Deploying this monorepo to Railway is straightforward and does not require Docker.
+Deploying this monorepo to Railway will now leverage Dockerfiles for explicit control over the build and deployment process for each service.

 **1. Initial Setup:**